-Phnom Penh, an emerging city of Asia once dubbed The Peal of Asia, is the capital of the Kingdom of Cambodia, is situated where the Mekong, Bassac, and Tonle Sap rivers converge.
+Phnom Penh, an emerging city of southeast Asia once dubbed the ‘Pearl of Asia’, is the capital of Cambodia, situated where the Mekong, Bassac, Chaktomuk, and Tonle Sap rivers converge.

-The city is split into three distinct areas:
+The city is split into 3 distinct areas:

 - The north, a lovely residential neighborhood